mshumko/asilib/docs/function_api.rst

 The former option is possible because these functions are all imported by default.
 However, this may change in a future release, so absolute import (shown in the latter example) is preferred.

 .. note::
-    `asilib` is hierarchically structured so that the `plot` functions call the `load` functions that then call the `download` functions if a file does not exist locally, or if `overwrite=True`.
+    `asilib` is hierarchically structured so that the `plot` functions call the `load` functions that then call the `download` functions if a file does not exist locally, or if `redownload=True`.
 Therefore, **you don't normally need to call the download functions unless you need to download data in bulk.**

 .. note::
     The longitude units are converted from [0, 360] to [-180, 180] degrees in the skymap calibration files.